Transcript of Why Everybody is Growth Hacking

 Sean Ellis: What you just talked about earlier, you said that customer referrals are a really important part of growth in a lot of businesses.
 And what drives a customer referrals?
 A great experience.
 And so I think that starting point is to understand what that experience is.
 To understand, first of all if you don’t have it.
 So some products have marketing and something that’s trying to make up for a an undifferentiated or not just very valuable customer experience.
 That’s the first place, I always start just understanding – does somebody consider this product a must have and if so, how are they using and what’s the benefit they’re getting from it and how can I build my customer acquisition and conversion engine to get people to that experience.
 So that’s the starting point, just understanding the people and the experience that they’re having.

-John Jantsch: I think that is such an easy thing actually for a lot of businesses to do but it’s an afterthought so often because I interview a lot of customers of customers.
+John Jantsch: I think that is such an easy thing actually for a lot of businesses to do but it’s an afterthought so often because I interview a lot of customers.
 It’s a process that we do to help them develop strategy.
 And 90% of time they don’t know what their customers actually value and think as unique and there are often surprised when we come back and say well here’s what we keep hearing.
 It’s such an easy thing to do.

 Sean Ellis: It is and that’s a lot of what I used to do in shorter term in BP marketing roles was just – you find products that you have some passionate customers and really just try to tap into what makes a passionate customer and how do we build an engine of growth around, getting more people to that great experience, get more the right people to that great experience.